 The Latest Version: The Cloud-based PRS

 In 2014, ITSC successfully developed the cloud-based, Internet enabled personal response system.
 The system was named iPRS.
 In Fall 2014, iPRS was first setup in 4 teaching venues as pilot sites.
 With this fruitful experiences gained, the number of iPRS ready venues was increase from 4 to 27 in Spring 2015.
 In the Fall Semester 2015, more teaching venues are become iPRS ready.
 It takes the total number of iPRS ready sites to 90.
+As starting from Jan 2016, all central teaching venues are iPRS ready.

 Please visit this iPRS page to learn more about the system.